 In the words of Jane D. Hull, an American (former) politician and educator, at the end of the day, the most overwhelming key to a child’s success is the positive involvement of parents.

 There are usually several cases of forged school examination results (report forms) in most schools/colleges because the students’ interest is to impress their parents or guardians with their performance.
-This is something that is occasioned by lack of information sharing or regular and continuos communication between the school and the parent or guardian.
+This is something that is occasioned by lack of information sharing or regular and continuous communication between the school and the parent or guardian.

 As a parent or guardian, imagine a situation where you get or remotely access the progress of your son/daughter in school in form of alerts and by the end of each term, the student comes home with hard copy of the information you had earlier received…